vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 ## Angle's Core Module Reserve Allocation and Recent Changes

 The Core module earns interest on these reserves by lending to other platforms.
-These strategies enable interest generation, reserve accumulation, veANGLE holder incentivization, and contribute to the Core module's appeal for Standard Liquidity Providers (SLPs).
-By mobilizing liquidity into blue-chip DeFi protocols, Angle can offer the financial motive that enables the cake-having (over-collateralization) and cake-eating (capital efficiency).
+These strategies thereby enable protocol reserve accumulation, veANGLE holder incentivization, and contribute to the Core module's appeal for Standard Liquidity Providers (SLPs).
+By mobilizing liquidity into blue-chip DeFi protocols, Angle can offer the financial motive for both the cake-having (over-collateralization) and cake-eating (capital efficiency).
 It is done at the cost of composability risk from exposing the Core Module to third-party protocols (and therefore all risks associated with those protocols).

 ### AIP-43 and the Shift in Reserve Strategy